 Different tax accountants use different pricing methods for tax preparation.
 When you want to compare their rates, you could ask them how they come up with their fees.
 Alternatively, you can ask for estimates of their tax services.

 While some offer a free consultation, others will only engage you when you’ve presented your tax situation to them.
 Since your summary may not be very accurate, the estimate may also not be as close to what you’ll end up paying.

 Some of the methods tax professionals use in determining tax preparation fees include the following.

 1. Setting a Fee for Each Tax Schedule

-Here, there’s no room for you to negotiate the tax preparation fees.
-The fee is a flat rate that applies to each schedule or form.
+There’s typically no room to negotiate the tax preparation fees.
+The fee is usually a flat rate that applies to each schedule or form.
 For a breakdown on the average cost of filing common forms, check out the following from the National Society of Accountants: